StarSoldier/spotpear240x240/README.md

 Left shoulderbutton = Esc

-Copy/paste this at the very end of config.txt (located in either /boot/config.txt) or /boot/firmware/config.txt Keycodes can be swapped to any keypress/command
+Copy/paste dtoverlays in the very end of config.txt (located in either /boot/config.txt) or /boot/firmware/config.txt Keycodes can be swapped to any keypress/command

 dtoverlay=gpio-key,gpio=3,active_low=1,gpio_pull=up,keycode=28